jbousquie/whisper_api/README.md

 - **queue_manager.rs**: Job queue and transcription processing with secure file cleanup
 - **config.rs**: Application configuration
 - **error.rs**: Error handling and HTTP responses
+- **whisperx.sh**: Wrapper script for running WhisperX in its virtual environment

+The `whisperx.sh` script is responsible for activating the Python virtual environment, running the WhisperX command with the provided arguments, and then deactivating the environment.
+This ensures proper execution of WhisperX without requiring the API to manage Python environments directly.

 ## Security and Privacy